 I don’t know how I made it through class, but when the lesson ended and our homeroom teacher came back, she could tell something was not quite right with me.
-My mom came to pick me up.
+She sent me to the nurse’s office, and my mom came to pick me up.

 I was sent home, and my life would never be the same.